jaxon-php/jaxon-dialogs/README.md

 Features
 --------

-This package provides modal, alert and confirmation functions to Jaxon applications with various javascript libraries.
+This package provides modal, alert and confirmation dialogs to Jaxon applications with various javascript libraries.
+13 libraries are currently supported.

-The javascript library to use for each function is chosen by configuration, and the package takes care of loading the library files into the page and generating javascript code.
+The javascript library to use for each function is chosen by configuration, and the package takes care of loading the library files into the page and generating the javascript code.

 Installation
 ------------